theomatrix/CPP_PRACTICALS_/README.md

           - without recursion.

 - PRACTICAL 7 :
-    - Write a program to calculate GCD of two numbers (i) with recursion (ii) without recursion.
+    - Write a program to calculate GCD of two numbers
+        - with recursion
+        -  without recursion.

 - PRACTICAL 8 :
     -  Create a Matrix class.
 Write a menu-driven program to perform following Matrix